 Collection Site Personnel.
 The Company will ensure that collection sites, utilized by its drivers, are aware of their responsibilities with regard to the DOT specimen collection process.
 These responsibilities are to collect urine specimens using Part 40 procedures, ship the specimens to a Department of Health and Human Services (HHS) certified laboratory for analysis, and distribute copies of the Federal Drug Testing Custody and Control Form (CCF) to the laboratory, Medical Review Officer, employer or employer's C/TPA, and driver in a confidential manner.
 All attempts are made to use collectors who have been trained in accordance with Part 40.
 The Company, or the Company's C/TPA, will ask the collection sites conducting DOT collections to attest to the fact that they comply with DOT standards of practice.
-Any collection site that fails to attest to this goal will not be used by the Collectory for a Conditional Tequipment and Tequipment
+Any collection site that fails to attest to this goal will not be used by the Company for a DOT collection.
+The direct supervisor of a driver shall not serve as a collector in conducting any required drug test unless it is otherwise impracticable.